dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-changelog.md

 ---
 ## dbt Cloud v1.1.27 (May 26, 2021)

-TODO: add description and curate below release notes
+A lot of improvements coming for GitLab webhooks and native auth.
+We also fixed a number of bugs in the IDE.
+Our goal is for you to never see an infinite spinner again!

 #### Enhancements

-- add dbt v0.19.2rc1 and v0.20.0b1
+- Add dbt v0.19.2rc1 and v0.20.0b1
-- Add a open/closable overlay for the DAG #2904
+- Add an open/closable overlay for the DAG
-- disable department dropdown
+- Disable department dropdown
-- Adding DAG flags, button, and tab context
+- Add DAG flags, button, and tab context
-- Added run source freshness option to jobs
+- Add run source freshness option to jobs
 - Implement conditional redirecting after GitLab app integration
-- Add Develop Pod Support for rook+cepth file storage
+- Add Develop Pod Support for Rook and Ceph file storage
 - Show all common actions for valid top level commands

 #### Fixed

 - Fix link to documentation
 - Disable the "Restart IDE" Button while the IDE is loading
-- Continue cancelling runs when we run into deleted accounts
+- Continue canceling runs when we run into deleted accounts
-- fix sso-reauth page
+- Fix SSO re-auth page
 - Fix blank verify email page
 - Resolve git refresh regression
-- [bug] Fix missing "Run on Merge" button in Job creation/edit form
+- Fix missing "Run on Merge" button in Job creation/edit form-
 - Warn users they have unsaved changes
 - Updates test command suggestions and regex for common action suggestions
 - Updates order of stylesheet import to fix missing border bug
-- Fix GitLab PR link for Run page
+- Fix GitLab PR link for Run Page
-- Fixing infinite spinner for missing environment or development credentials
+- Fix infinite spinner for missing environment or development credentials
 - Fix infinite spinner when user is missing dev credentials
-- Do not try to push if awaiting a merge.
+- Do not try to push if awaiting a merge
 - Fix deleting schemas
 - Fix favicon reference